Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Natalie Veidmark over 2 years ago
+Natalie Veidmark almost 3 years ago

 As a parent of young and new drivers I am supportive of these efforts to make our roads safe.
 I also support traffic calming measures that provide cyclists and pedestrians safety while moving though our community.
 Thank you for your efforts to address the issues causing traffic fatalities in Phoenix.